picsoung/picsoung.github.com/source/_posts/2014-04-03-my-tech-spring-break-in-miami.markdown

 {% imgcap /images/miami-tech-spring-break/miami_landscape.jpg 355 200 The beach a block away from my hostel %}

-I want to take the opportunity with this blog post to showcase of the great startups I met there.
+I want to take the opportunity with this blog post to showcase some of the great startups I met there.

 ###Senzari
 {% img /images/miami-tech-spring-break/musicgraph_logo.png %}